 - Better detection of power theft

 The AMI system is a significant improvement and will benefit CTEC and our members.
 CTEC is a member-owned, not-for-profit utility, which means it is our job to look out for our members by investing in new technology to improve efficiency and reliability.

 Frequently Asked Questions about Digital Meters

-Central Texas Electric Cooperative is investing in new Advanced Metering Infrastructure or AMI to improve the efficiency and reliability of our electric system.
+Central Texas Electric Cooperative is investing in a new Advanced Metering Infrastructure or AMI to improve the efficiency and reliability of our electric system.
 Many members have asked questions about these new meters and how they work.
 Here are the most common questions and answers about this new system.